syncfusion-content/blazor-docs/blazor/dialog/how-to/center-the-dialog-based-on-current-scroll-position.md

 ---
 layout: post
-title: How to Center the Dialog Based on Current Scroll Position in Blazor Dialog Component | Syncfusion
+title: Center the Dialog in Blazor Dialog Component | Syncfusion
 description: Checkout and learn about how to center the Dialog based on current scroll position in Syncfusion Blazor Dialog component and more.
 platform: Blazor
 control: Dialog